 Council staff are working to the best of their ability during these extraordinary times to resolve community needs and respond to customer requests as soon as possible.
 We recognise there may be slight delays in our response to customers and appreciate your understanding as we get through this together.

-- Casula Powerhouse Arts Centre and Bellbird Dining & Bar (visitor numbers limited in gallery spaces and maximum 48 may be seated at Bellbird at a time - bookings are essential)
+- Casula Powerhouse Arts Centre and Bellbird Dining & Bar are closed until 16 November for restoration of The Koori Floor.
+(When re-opened, visitor numbers are limited in gallery spaces and maximum of 48 may be seated at Bellbird at a time - bookings are essential)

 - Liverpool Regional Museum

 - Carnes Hill Library (limit of 50 visitors)

 - Casula, Green Valley and Moorebank libraries (limit of 30 visitors)

 For more information regarding our current Library services, click here.

 In accordance with the NSW Government’s public health orders, Council's community venues have reopened for hire.
 Call Council on 1300 36 2170 or visit our Community Venues webpage for information on available facilities and hiring details.
 Hirers will be required to follow NSW Government guidelines in relation to venue capacity and social distancing.